 - Use hyphens (a good webmaster practice) rather than underscores

 - Logical and structured.
 For example, articles are in an article folder and products are in their product category

 If you went to fix the prior SEO mistake of unfriendly URLs, you likely made this mistake of 404 errors.
 A 404 error is webmaster language for a page that does not exist.
 Non-existing pages create a bad user experience.

 A simple way to check for 404 errors is to signup or log into Google Webmaster Tools.
 Click “Crawl” then “Crawl Errors”.
 You’ll see a dashboard like below:

-I want to correct the “Not Found” errors.
+Correct the “Not Found” errors in the report.
 Go through each error then see where the link is coming from.
 Correct, or ask for, the link to be corrected.
-If the page should exist, use a 301 redirect through .htaccess to the existing page or create the page.
+If the page should exist, create a 301 redirect.

 404 errors can produce from spammy websites linking to non-existing content.
 Ignore these errors as there’s nothing you can do other than redirect the URL.

 You don’t need a blog.
 And if you do, contrary to what a lot of SEOs tell, you don’t need to be writing every week in an effort to please Google.
 It can help though when the content answers user questions better than any other published resource on the web.

 A simple 10-page website common for lawyers, accountants, and plumbers can be fine if content on the site is unique to the business and solves the visitor’s problem.
 I know a lot of these businesses hate the thought of having to regularly write to teach their profession rather than just deliver a service.

 No engaging information is a bad for your conversions and may be a problem when Google staff visit the site.
 Google do thousands of manual reviews each week where a real person runs through a checklist to see if a site should pass or be punished in rankings.